andrewjahn/AndysBrainBook/docs/Matlab/Matlab_02_VariablesStructures.rst

         VM: [1×1 struct]
       xCon: [1×4 struct]

 Many of these fields have unintelligible abbreviations, but over time you will become more familiar with them.
 The more decipherable ones are fields such as ``nscan``, a vector containing the number of volumes in each run, and ``SPMid``, which is the version of SPM that was used to analyze the data.
 Some of the less obvious field names are those such as xY, which contains information about the files that were loaded for the first-level analysis.
 For example, if you type ``SPM.xY.P``, each row is a separate volume that was loaded into the design matrix.

+Some of the fields contain structures of their own which can be indexed using numbers inside parentheses.
+For example, if we look within the field ``SPM.Sess``, we see that it is a 2x1 structure, corresponding to the two runs of imaging data that were used to generate this SPM.mat file.
+If we just wanted to focus on the first run, we would type ``SPM.Sess(1)``.
+This also contains fields that are structures, such as ``U``, which is another 2x1 structure.
+To access the first run of this structure, we would type ``SPM.Sess(1).U(1)``, which in turn would give us a list of fields within that structure.

-SPM.xBF is the Basis Function that was used for this analysis, which in this case was the canonical hemodynamic response function.
+Lastly, take a look at ``SPM.xBF``: the Basis Function that was used for this analysis, which in this case was the canonical hemodynamic response function.
 You can see what this basis function looks like by typing:

 ::